Note: Program buttons to the right lead to the 2018 calendar of events, as examples.

 - Annual History Citation

-Applications for these awards are now open, and close on 31 May 2019.
+Applications for these awards are now open.
 Please check our Awards and Prizes page for further details, including information about how to apply.

 Join us for a night of history, networking and nibbles.